blockchainofthings/CatenisBlocksWPPlugin/README.md

 # System requirements

-Catenis Blocks require that the Catenis API Client for WordPress plugin, version 2.1, be installed.
+Catenis Blocks require that the Catenis API Client for WordPress plugin, version 2.1 or greater, be installed.

 ### Installation procedure